solana-labs/solana/SECURITY.md

-Create a new draft security advisory for the incident at https://github.com/solana-labs/solana/security/advisories Add the reporter's github user and the solana-labs/security-incident-response group to the draft security advisory Create a private fork of the repository (grey button towards the bottom of the page) Respond to the reporter by email, sharing a link to the draft security advisory
+Create a new draft security advisory for the incident at https://github.com/solana-labs/solana/security/advisories Add the reporter's github user and the solana-labs/security-incident-response group to the draft security advisory Create a private fork of the repository (grey button towards the bottom of the page) Respond to the reporter by email, sharing a link to the draft security advisory.

+If the advisory is the result of an audit finding, follow the same process as above but add the auditor's github user(s) and begin the title with "[Audit]".

 ### 2. Triage
 Within the draft security advisory, discuss and determine the severity of the issue.
 If necessary, members of the solana-labs/security-incident-response group may add other github users to the advisory to assist.